Venezuelan tycoon sues US to lift narcotics sanctions

 Much of the evidence compiled against López came from heavily-redacted reports and news reports, according to the complaint.
 Among the relief sought by the lawsuit is a court order seeking to disclose heavily redacted portions of memos used by OFAC to support its designation.

-The U.S. Treasury Department did not respond to a request for comment.
+The U.S. Treasury Department declined to comment.

 —